adayoung/gae-pastebin/README.md

    * `<sdk path>/goapp deploy -application [YOUR_PROJECT_ID] -version [YOUR_VERSION_ID]`

 _Oh, make sure to update static/js/base.js with your own GA user id!_
-_And keys.yaml to change the CSRFAuthKey as well!_
+_And keys.yaml to change the CSRFAuthKey and EncryptionK as well!_

-## TODO

- * Load app secrets/config from external sources